 How to Create a Stone Garden Path

-I have 4 of these garden paths in my backyard and two larger ones where I have flagstone tiles.
+I have 4 of garden paths in my backyard and two larger paths where I have flagstone tiles.
 You can make them any width or length you desire.
 I snapped this photo right after cutting ornamental grass by the longer paths, but you can get the idea.